vicowiti/ricklocations/README.md

 # SHAMIRI TEST -  RICK AND MORTY

 ## DESIGN INSPIRATION
 - I decided to go with a simple and clean UI with a subtle Rick and Morty theme.
 This is considering the volume of data, in characters and Locations, It makes sense not to distract the user and have them engrossed from the get go.
+The "Squanch" term is a reference to the Rick and Mory universe, it means "Get started".

 ## API SELECTION